-Figure 4.27: Summary of the Work Packages for the technical preparations that will be carried out during the ILC Pre-Lab period.
+Figure 4.26: Summary of the Work Packages for the technical preparations that will be carried out during the ILC Pre-Lab period.

-- ML global integration: The program of global CM transfer will be conducted to demonstrate the the CM production satisfies satisfies high-pressure gas safety (HPGS) regulations, safe transport across oceans, and the qualification of the CM performance after shipping from Europe and the Americas to Japan across the oceans.
-One of the two CMs in each region wil be used for this purpose.
-We plan to accomplish this goal with two steps.
-In the first step, if transport-test CMs (fully constructed but not suitable for use in the linac) are available from LCLS-II and/or European XFEL, those will be used to test simple transportation and to gather important information about stress, acceleration, etc., excluding the HPGS regulation process.
-In the second step, the ILC prototype CM developed during the ILC Pre-lab phase will be shipped to Japan, including the HPGS regulation process and the full CM quality assurance program within the ILC Pre-lab phase period. - Positron source : The final design will be selected from either the an undulator-driven or the electron-driven option and its technology readiness will be demonstrated. - Damping Ring (DR) and Beam Delivery System (BDS): Readiness of the nanobeam technology for the DR, based on work at the ATF3 and related facilities, and the BDS systems will be demonstrated, particularly including the fast kicker and feedback controls. - Beam dump: A system design will be established, including beam window handling, cooling water circulation, and safety assurance.
+- Positron source : The final design will be selected from either the an undulator-driven or the electron-driven option and its technology readiness will be demonstrated. - Damping Ring (DR) and Beam Delivery System (BDS): Readiness of the nanobeam technology for the DR, based on work at the ATF3 and related facilities, and the BDS systems will be demonstrated, particularly including the fast kicker and feedback controls. - Beam dump: A system design will be established, including beam window handling, cooling water circulation, and safety assurance.

-A total of 18 WPs (3 ML&SRF, 8 Sources, 3 DR, 2 BDS, and 2 Dumps) are proposed as illustrated in Fig. 4.27 and summarized in an extended list below.
+A total of 18 WPs (3 ML&SRF, 8 Sources, 3 DR, 2 BDS, and 2 Dumps) are proposed as illustrated in Fig. 4.26 and summarized in an extended list below.
 The classification of some items should be clarified.
 The crab cavity (WP-3) will be installed in the BDS area, but is classified as ML&SRF since the crab cavity uses SRF technology.
 The photon dump (WP-18) will be used for the undulator positron source.
 However, this WP-18 is classified as dump due to its specialty.
 The target replacement (WP-11) is a common WP for undulator and e-driven positron sources.
-These relationships are also shown in Fig. 4.27.
+These relationships are also shown in Fig. 4.26.